MoserMichael/jscriptparse/PYXHISTORY.md

     * limit displayed stack frames to 20 (as default)
     * rt: remove  setTrace and setErrorOnExecFail - instead add setPYXOption that does all of them

 * PYX 0.1.9 / PRS 0.0.4

-    * REPL: some kind of shell command completion on writing back tick strings.
+    * REPL: some kind of shell command completion on writing back tick strings (doesn't work on windows)
     * docker test: test on both fedora and ubuntu, with the node version 19.x

 * PYX 0.1.8 / PRS 0.0.4